 The Fishermen’s Mission aims to maintain a strong ecumenical Christian presence throughout Orkney to provide emergency, practical welfare and pastoral support to active and retired fishermen and their families of all faiths and none.

-A part time, 3 day a week MAO (Orkney) is an expansion of our commitment to the area, which has been served for some years by a part time volunteer.
+A part-time, 3 days a week MAO (Orkney) is an expansion of our commitment to the area, which has been served for some years by a part-time volunteer.
 As the MAO (Orkney) role develops, it is anticipated that additional operational and administrative staff may be required, while volunteer recruitment and management will also be encouraged.